Mikaela/mikaela.github.io/blog/_posts/2021-12-05-matrix-community-abuse-security-by-obscurity.md

 using matrix-appservice-irc, \<redacted-for-similar-trouble\>, matrix-whatever-discord, etc.

-## Mikaela, are you ok, has this happened to you?
+## Aminda, are you ok, has this happened to you?

 Thank you for asking, I am not ok, I have a burnout and xmas is poor time for me in general, and this whole issue is ridiculous, someone could have thought of